tercen/alice_operator/README.md

-# Template R operator
+# Alice R operator

-The `Template R operator` is a template repository for the creation of R operators in Tercen.
-An overview of steps for developing an operator are:

-1. create a github repo
-2. install tercen_studio
-3. login to tercen_studio
-4. git clone the newly created repo
-5. start developing in R in tercen_studio
-6. add R packages to the repo
-7. push to the github repo
-8. go to tercen and install the operator

-More information can be found in [Tercen app builder's guide](https://tercen.github.io/appbuilders-guide/).

-Below is the operator README standard structure:

 ##### Description

-The `Template R operator` is a template repository for the creation of R operators in Tercen.
+The `Alice R operator` applies the ALICE algorithm to TCR sequences.
+The ALICE algorithm operates on a dataset of n unique nucleotide TCR sequences (clonotypes) with a given VJ combination.
+The procedure is then applied to all VJ combinations present in the data.
+Unique nucleotide sequences have corresponding amino acid sequences.
+The goal is to find outlying sequences that have an abnormal number of nucleotide variants in the data that differ by at most one amino acid.

+More information can be found in the original [paper](https://www.biorxiv.org/content/10.1101/375162v1).

 ##### Usage

 Input projection|.
 ---|---
-`x-axis`        | type, description
-`y-axis`        | type, description
-`row`           | type, description
-`column`        | type, description
-`colors`        | type, description
-`labels`        | type, description
+`column`        | string, nucleotide sequences of TCR genes `colors`        | numbers, the Read.count and Read.proportion variables `labels`        | string, containing gene information including the amino acid sequences, the best VGenes and best J Genes.

 Input parameters|.
 ---|---
-`input_var`        | parameter description
+`input_var`        | will be supported soon

 Output relations|.
 ---|---